-Interest Rate Swap
+Interest Rate Swaps

 We manage our exposure to fluctuations in interest rates using a mix of fixed and variable rate debt.
-We had a fixed-rate interest rate swap agreement that changed the LIBOR-based portion of the interest rate on a portion of our variable rate debt to a fixed rate of 2.4575% (the "interest rate swap").
-On March 22, 2021, we terminated the interest rate swap agreement with a \$13.7 million cash payment in connection with the extinguishment of our previously outstanding long-term variable-rate debt.
+We utilize fixed-rate interest rate swap agreements to change the variable interest rate to a fixed rate on a portion of our variable rate debt.